 Michele Warden, Bullard Middle School Nurse, says, “We always hope that it won’t happen, but you just never know."

-Coty Johnson and Kylie McKeethan understand the need, but they are both saddened by the fact this is the reality of keeping schools safer.
+Coty Johnson and Kylie McKeethan understand the need, but they are both saddened by the fact this is the reality.

 “You go to school just to get a basic education to ready you for life, and the fact that we have to do this, it’s pretty sad, but at the same time it’s pretty helpful,” explains Johnson.

 “I think it takes a lot of weight off of our shoulders as to worrying about if we’re going to be in danger or if we’re going to be stuck somewhere and we need to use the bathroom,” says McKeethan.

 One hopes to never have to be in a lockdown situation, but if so, Bullard’s classrooms are ready.

 “My goal is to never have to use these “Go Buckets”.
 My goal is that they sit in the corner of the classroom and collect dust,” explains Jones.